gabayae/FrAIB-programme/README.md

 Let us be the pioneers of these Mathematicians-Entrepreneurs, setting up the pace to empower ourselves, but also to provide to this youth (our younger brothers, sisters, friends) a platform to optimally use their skills and talents.

 I present to you Fr.A.I.B. programme (From Academia to Industry & Both) for which the website is still under construction.
 You are welcome to invite colleagues and friends who might want to embark on this and also share across your networks.
-Anyone can join by filling in this form.
+Anyone can join by [filling in this form](https://forms.gle/o5PZsXxiVCUKyuTD8).

-I am attaching a slightly detailed plan for Phase 1 and I invite you to go thought it.
+[Here](https://github.com/gabayae/FrAIB-programme/blob/main/Plan-Phase1-FrAIB-google.pdf) is a timetable for *Phase 1*, read it and then register by filling [this form](https://forms.gle/o5PZsXxiVCUKyuTD8).

 I hope to see all of you at the boarding gate ~~~ SOON !!!